 What is its purpose?
 Besides a kind of cheesy special effect, it is the waiting area for the Astro Theater / Planetarium (aka the giant ball you see from the outside).
 On weekends and special days, they show Planetarium shows than envelop the whole ceiling.
 Today we got to see a biography film about Armstrong on a section of the screen about the size of a large TV.
 It was an interesting film, however, and well worth the wait.

 Once the film was finished, we exited to the right hand side of the museum.
 Along the back wall is a collection of Neil Armstrong inspired art made throughout the years.

 The rest of the floor is dedicated to the “Modern Space Gallery”.
 It feels kind of odd to be in a Neil Armstrong museum, and have nearly half the floor space not mention him at all.
 However, after he left the space program, he lived a mostly quiet and private life.
 There is little to no mention as to what he did with the rest of his life.

 There are interactives largely aimed at kids, and a couple simulators for the rest of us.
 There are also several interesting displays related to construction of the Space Shuttles and items that we use today that came from the space program.

 The second part of the museum is quite a bit smaller than the first half, and doesn’t contain nearly as much information.
-It is a more interactive section,. especially good if you have kids with you.
+It is a more interactive section, especially good if you have kids with you.
 I have to admit that we kind of breezed through this part of the museum.
-I will say that they have a really solid gift shop.
+I will also say that they have a really solid gift shop.